Patient Experience

 5. Patient experience in 2024: Bridging the gap in patient care journeys — Press Ganey (2024 report).

-I am Maryam Tavanay Farahi.
-I began my professional career in 2000 with a degree in nursing.
-Driven by a deep interest in education and research, I transitioned into the field of health tourism.
-Recognizing the urgent need for academic expertise in this interdisciplinary industry, I pursued a Master’s degree in Tourism Management with a specialization in Marketing at the University of Tehran, graduating in 2017.
-A turning point in my academic journey was enrolling in a PhD program in Event Management, which significantly enhanced my previous skills and contributed to greater professional success.
+I’m Maryam Tavanay-e Farahi.
+My professional journey began in 2000 with a degree in Nursing.
+Driven by a deep passion for education and research, I gradually transitioned into the field of health tourism.
+Recognizing the urgent need for academic knowledge in this interdisciplinary industry, I pursued a Master’s degree in Tourism Management with a focus on Marketing at the University of Tehran, graduating in 2017.
+A turning point in my academic and professional growth came with my doctoral studies in Event Management.
+This advanced training allowed me to refine my previous skills and significantly contributed to my ongoing success in the field.

 Related posts